Ground Gas Protection Manchester

 Ground gas risk assessment

 The risk from ground gases or vapours must be assessed first at the desk stage.
 If ground gas risks are identified, then borehole measurement will be performed.
-Existing buildings can be monitored using static measurement methods and diffusion tubes.
+Diffusion tubes and other static measurement techniques are possible in existing buildings.
 Depending on the nature and severity of the risk, monitoring programmes can last from days to months.

 After the investigation is completed, the interpretation and assessment of the measurement data will determine if there is any risk from ground gases or vapours.